Medical Crowdfunding Guide

 Set up your fundraiser for medical bills

 Medical fundraising is used to help people with a wide variety of conditions, from MS to cancer to fertility treatments as well as medical tourism.
 Medical crowdfunding gives people a platform to share a personal story with their friends, family and community.
-When people are suddenly hit with crippling medical bills, a free online fundraiser on GoFundMe can provide an amazing boost at a difficult time.
+When people are suddenly hit with crippling medical bills, an online fundraiser on GoFundMe can provide an amazing boost at a difficult time.

 - Medical crowdfunding helps share your story with your family and friends, their friends and even strangers who may feel compelled to make a donation.